Marquis4484/amazon-clone/README.md

 I wanted to build something that would help me understand how to use Redux and Authentication.
 I've never utilized other providers to login users to my application before this project.
 I would like to thank Sonny Sangha for this project.
 To add onto this project, I added Github as a provider.

+You can view the live demo of this project here: https://www.amzn-clone.com/

 ## Credit

 https://www.youtube.com/@SonnySangha